apluslms/a-plus-rst-tools/README.md

   :submissions: 4
   :points-to-pass: 0

-  This is a questionnaire number 1 that grants at maximum 70 points of difficulty A. Students can make at most 4 submissions.
+  This is a questionnaire with the key `1` that grants at maximum 70 points of difficulty A. Students can make at most 4 submissions.
   This exercise is marked passed when 0 points are reached (the default).